blairg/hapi-socket-react-boilerplate/README.md

 * `git clone git@github.com:blairg/hapi-socket-react-boilerplate.git`
 * `cd hapi-socket-react-boilerplate`
 * Create certificate for HTTPS `npm run createCertificate`.
-Details are all optional.
+Fill in the questions when asked.
+Can be fictitious values.
 * `npm i`
 * `npm run dev`
 * In your browser go to `https://localhost:3000/index` (add security exception rule for local cert)